 (Building in Yellow is Anguilla's Oldest Building)

-Built in the 1700s, the building is known as Koal Keel.
-It was constructed by slave labor for a Dutch family from St. Maarten.
+Built in the 1700s, Koal Keel was constructed by slave labor for a Dutch family from St. Maarten.
 It operated as a sugar and cotton plantation.

 Emancipation of the slaves in the 19th century combined with years of drought and famine resulted in abandonment by the plantation owners.
 Eventually, the forsaken property was purchased by the descendants of the very slaves whose blood and sweat tilled the land.
 How ironic!

-As you move into the bakery's dining and sitting room, your senses are awakened by the sounds of soft, smooth jazz bouncing off of the walls.
-A delight for your eyes sits on each varnished wooden table.
-Resting in transparent jars, the faint rustle of the thym montagne flowers' pink and purple petals lull you into a state of calm.
+As you would move into the bakery's dining and sitting room, your senses would be awakened by the sounds of soft, smooth jazz bouncing off of the walls.
+A delight for your eyes sat on each varnished wooden table.
+Resting in transparent jars, the faint rustle of the thym montagne flowers' pink and purple petals lulled you into a state of calm.

-300 years ago, the bakery's sitting room was in fact the house's bedroom.
-Today, a bed and armoire have been replaced with wooden tables, chairs and antique couches, which secure pattern-filled rugs beneath them.
-They bring an effortlessly warm contrast to the bakery's wooden floors.
+300 years ago, the sitting room was in fact the house's bedroom.
+A bed and armoire were replaced with wooden tables, chairs and antique couches, which secure pattern-filled rugs beneath them.
+They added an effortlessly warm contrast to the bakery's wooden floors.

 Just as warm as the ambiance are the personalities on the opposite sides of Village Bakehouse's pastry cases, the temporary homes for many crisp French pastries.

 And you cannot forget the jam doughnuts, covered in sugar...

 Breads available include mouth-watering ciabatta rolls & attractively slim viennoises, baring a lightly brown tint and plenty of crisp baguettes...

 These are just a few breads and pastries on display that are all so eager to be chosen and owned.
 Coffee and hot chocolate makes a loyal and promising companion to said pastries!